ElazarK/content-docs/playbooks/Entity_Enrichment_Generic_v2.md

-Enrich entities using one or more integrations.
+Enriches entities using one or more integrations.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.